Aeprox/ESPLogger/README.md

 Tested and compatible with NodeMCU 0.9.6 build 20150406 https://github.com/nodemcu/nodemcu-firmware

+This project is licensed under the terms of the MIT license.
+See full license in LICENSE.md

 ##Hardware
 * Any ESP8266 module with GPIO12,13 and 14 pinned out (eg ESP-07,ESP-12)
 * DHT22 temperature and humidty sensor